Torsion function on character varieties: The torsion at ideal points

-\begin{proof}[Proof of Theorem \ref{acyclic ideal}] We prove that the map residual map $\bar{\theta}$ is not an isomorphism, hence its determinant vanishes and it proves the theorem.
-To see that we show that it is not surjective, in particular the map
+\begin{proof}[Proof of Theorem \ref{theo:Separating}] By Lemma \ref{kernel}, the map $\bar{\theta}_2$ is not onto, hence the map $\theta$ is not onto, in particular its determinant vanishes.
+Now we deduce directly from Proposition \ref{prop:pole} that the torsion has a pole at $x$, and it proves the theorem. \end{proof}

-is not surjective : the first part of the map has rank strictly less than $-\chi(S)$ by Lemma \ref{kernel}, and the second part has rank $-\chi(S)$.
-It proves the theorem. \end{proof}